somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 Some featuremaps activate background textures, it may be caused by unsatisfactory training data about background.

 As I had not expected, I can not find featuremaps which apparently activate hue or color information in traffic sign.
-The informaton whether the sign is red or blue is very important for human, but not for the CNN model.
+The information whether the sign is red or blue is very important for human, but not for the CNN model.
-To improve training on color image, I seem to need additinal work on the project.
+To improve training on color image, I seem to need additional work on the project.

 <img width=320 src="fig/ImageNo00_class04_conv1.png"/>
 <img width=320 src="fig/ImageNo01_class13_conv1.png"/>